 Land Transfer Tax Refunds for First Time Home Buyers

 The Ontario government also helps first time home buyers (which it defines more strictly as having never owned a home ever, anywhere) by offering a refund on the land transfer tax in Ontario, up to a maximum of $2000 (equivalent to the Provincial Land Transfer Tax on a $227,500 home).

-If you are buying in the City of Toronto, it has an additional Municipal Land Transfer Tax as well, with its own rebate for first-timers that maxes out at $3725.
+If you are buying in the City of Toronto, it has an additional Municipal Land Transfer Tax as well, with an additional rebate for first-timers that maxes out at $3,725.